alex1701c/KDevelopTemplates/krunner_dbus_templates/krunner_dbus_cpp/krunner_dbus_cpp/README.md

 ## %{APPNAME}

 This is a KRunner plugin written in C++ and Qt which uses the DBus API.
-It is bases on a test class of the official KRunner project: https://github.com/KDE/krunner/blob/master/autotests/testremoterunner.h
+It is based on a test class of the official KRunner project: https://github.com/KDE/krunner/blob/master/autotests/testremoterunner.h
-For more information and the advantages visit: http://blog.davidedmundson.co.uk/blog/cross-process-runners/
+For more information and the advantages of DBus visit: http://blog.davidedmundson.co.uk/blog/cross-process-runners/

 ### Required Dependencies